rotundasoftware/cartero/README.md

 		login.scss
 ```

 When the `login.jade` template is rendered, the compiled `login.coffee` and `login.scss` assets will automatically be included.
-Pages can also "extend" on the assets required by another page.
+A page can also "extend" on the assets required by another page.

 ### The Asset Library